 After much deliberation I have eventually decided to retain my www.garethjmsaunders.co.uk subdomain.
 For a number of reasons:

-- My blog has been on the ‘blog’ subdomain since 2004, If I moved the blog from that subdomain it would adversely affect search results and existing links to my blog.
+My blog has been on the ‘blog’ subdomain since 2004, according to the WayBack Machine.
+If I moved the blog from that subdomain it would adversely affect search results and existing links to my blog.
 (I could of course use an .htaccess file to redirect traffic, but… it just seems unnecessary.)

 And so there you have it, for now it is settled.
 This blog isn’t moving… except, of course, it is.
 Because I’m going to move it very shortly to another server.